rilldata/rill/docs/docs/concepts/developerVsCloud.md

 Rill offers two unique experiences within our product, **Rill Developer** and **Rill Cloud**.

 As the name suggestions Rill Developer is designed around the Developer.
-The one who will import, wrangle, and explore the data before presenting it to the team.
+Users on Rill Developer will import, wrangle, and explore the data before presenting it to the team.
 Rill Cloud is designed for our dashboard consumers.
-Once the developer has deployed the dashboard onto Rill Cloud, these users will be able to utilize the dashboards in their everyday tasks for fast, business level speed.
+Once the developer has deployed the dashboard onto Rill Cloud, these users will be able to utilize the dashboards in their everyday tasks for fast, business-level speed.